-This vegan gluten-free veggie pasta salad offers a pleasing combination of pasta, fresh crunchy vegetables and a creamy avocado mustard dressing.
+This vegan, gluten-free veggie pasta salad recipe offers a pleasing combination of pasta, fresh vegetables, and a creamy avocado mustard dressing.

 Veggie Pasta Salad